 The Platform Decision Matters More Than You Think

-Shopify is a hosted platform.
-You pay a monthly fee and Shopify handles the hosting, security, and updates.
-It's easier to manage and has a clean dashboard.
-The trade-off is that you're renting your store, not owning it.
-Transaction fees apply unless you use Shopify Payments.
-And customization has limits.
+Shopify is a hosted subscription platform.
+You pay a monthly fee and Shopify handles the hosting, core security, and basic updates.
+It's clean and easy to navigate.
+The trade-off is that you're effectively renting your store, transaction percentages apply unless you use their payments, and theme logic has hard limitations.

 A Store We Rebuilt: The Before and After